munkhdorj-m/Python-Exam-1/README.md

 **Problem:**

-Find the larger of two integers
+Return the larger of two integers

 **Example**